Connecticut Countryside - Part I

 The trail soon descends to Yawbucs Brook, sometimes spelled "Yawbux," and crosses it before reaching an unnamed pond.
 The rock crossing was placed in 2012 by volunteers from the Connecticut Forest and Park Association (Fagin).

 The brook's name is derived from a Native American (possibly Mohegan) term "yaw-paugs" that means "on one side of the small pond"; the name is sometimes spelled "Yawbux" (Hughes and Allen pp. 411, 762; Huden p.
 297).
 At this writing, a beaver lodge is visible in the pond.
-The beaver dam can be seen atop the pond's small man-made dam, to the left (northwest) of the point where the trail first meets the pond.
+The beaver dam can be seen atop the pond's small man-made dam, to the left (northwest) of the point where the trail first meets the pond; the man-made dam was built in the 1950s or 1960s for expanding wildlife habitat (Hochholzer p.
+6).
 The dead trees along the pond's edge are further evidence of beaver activity.

 The trail continues northeast near the pond as it tapers off into the brook; more beaver activity may be seen along the way.
 Hikers will soon cross the brook, then a dirt road and cross the brook one last time before reaching the boat launch on Wyassup Lake.